 - the current market value of the property

-However, if there is no limit for the exemption category, then you can simply write "no limit" for the amount of the exemption.
+However, if there is no limit for the exemption category, then write "no limit" for the amount of the exemption.
 Even if there is no limit, however, still estimate the market value of the item, since the trustee may decide that the item was misclassified if the category isn't clear.

 Your attorney can help you to fill out this form or you can consult books that specifically detail on how to file for Chapter 7 bankruptcy.
 A good book should have the legal citations for each state for each type of exemption and for the federal exemptions.